Contact Purely Pets for a quote today.

 Ways to prevent reverse sneezing in dogs

 The best way to prevent reverse sneezing in dogs is to limit their exposure to irritants, such as dust, smoke, and strong smells.
+Certain breeds are more commonly affected by reverse sneezing, especially those with narrow nasal passages, so they may require extra attention.

 It is also important to keep their airways clear by brushing their teeth, cleaning their ears, and trimming their nails regularly.
 If your dog has allergies, it is important to keep them away from the allergen as much as possible.